 The modern art, the buzzing nightlife, the second-to-none architecture: everyone has a different reason to come to Glasgow, but it makes sense to choose your location wisely.
-There’s no better way to experience the best sights, attractions and landmarks of Scotland’s second city like Buchanan Street, George Square, City Chambers or Kelvingrove Park than swaggering around at street level, seeking out in-the-know hotspots and must-see locations in between.
-Here’s Culture Trip’s pick of the best accommodation in this Scottish city.
+There’s no better way to experience the best sights, attractions and landmarks of Scotland’s second city across Buchanan Street, George Square, City Chambers and Kelvingrove Park than swaggering around at street level, seeking out in-the-know hotspots and must-see locations in between.
+Here’s our pick of the best places to stay in Glasgow, bookable on Culture Trip.

 Plum in the city centre – in the heart of Glasgow’s mini theatre land – this hip hotel is brimming with all sorts of life hacks.
 Once you skip through the self-service check-in terminals and open-plan canteen, you can duck outside to see what you really came for.
 Glasgow’s “style mile” Buchanan Street and swish Princes Square Mall are close at hand, while you’ll find a raft of restaurants and burger joints in all the arterial blocks in between.
 Afterwards, either the Theatre Royal or Pavilion Theatre beckon, or glam-up for a one-off special at the Royal Concert Hall.

 Kelvingrove Park is to Glasgow what Hyde Park is to London.
 It’s for jogs, strolls, picnics, biking and daily musing, no matter what the season.
 You can feel its non-stop buzz from behind the shuttered sash windows at this boutique guesthouse tucked away at its southeast corner.
 After a bespoke breakfast in the company of the house cat and dog, beeline to the baroque Kelvingrove Art Gallery and Museum nearby.
 Fancy fact: it’s the most-visited museum in Britain beyond London.